November 14, 2023

 • Clinical trials: Tubing solutions are used in clinical trials for investigational drug products.
 They must meet regulatory standards to ensure the safety and efficacy of the trial outcomes.

-The biopharmaceutical industry operates within a highly regulated environment, and tubing solutions must conform to a myriad of standards and guidelines.
+The biopharmaceutical industry operates within a highly regulated environment, with little tolerance for deviations, and biopharma tubing solutions must conform to a myriad of standards and guidelines.
 Some prominent aspects in regulatory compliance include:

 • US Pharmacopeia (USP) (USP) standards: Tubing materials need to meet USP Class VI standards, which assess the biological safety of plastics used in medical devices and pharmaceutical applications.